orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 # About this page

 This page features interactive demos and code examples, all written in [Coffeescript](http://coffeescript.org/).
-If you haven't seen it before, it shouldn't be too hard to pick up, but visit that page if you want a quick primer on the syntax.
-If thats too much to  ask, know that `@` symbols signify instance variables and the last value of a block is the implicit return value, and you should be good.
+It shouldn't be too hard to pick up if you haven't seen it before, but visit that page if you want a quick primer on the syntax.
+If thats too much to ask, know that variables prefixed with `@` symbols signify instance variables, and that the last value of a block is the implicit return value, and you should be good.
 The example code you see in the post is also a distilled, unoptimized, nuance-lacking version which gets rid of the boring stuff for your benefit, so don't make fun if it seems slow.

 Also, the computationally intense demo above has an intensity setting you can pick.
 Pick `poutine` mode only if you run Chrome or want to watch your browser get crushed.
 The first three settings defer to the UI thread often enough to stay responsive, but `poutine` mode uses web workers to destroy FF3, FF4, and Opera on my machine faster than you can say "higgitus figgitus". `Poutine` mode is called as such because the browser gobbles up CPU power like I gobble up the aforementioned artery clogger at 3 AM on a Saturday night.
 Very quickly.